fsfe/reuse-docs/spec.md

 ### DEP5 (deprecated)

-Copyright and Licensing Information MAY be associated with a file through a DEP5 file, but you SHOULD create a `REUSE.toml` file instead.
+Licensing Information MAY be associated with a file through a DEP5 file, but you SHOULD create a `REUSE.toml` file instead.
 The DEP5 file is deprecated, meaning that it is expected to disappear from a future iteration of this specification.

 The DEP5 file MUST be named `dep5` and stored in the `.reuse/` directory in the root of the Project (i.e. `.reuse/dep5`).